-Just over an hour’s drive from Cape Town along the West Coast Way SA, you'll find the West Coast National Park hugging the Langebaan lagoon.
+Just over an hour’s drive from Cape Town you'll find the West Coast National Park hugging the Langebaan lagoon.
 It's a perfect place for a weekend break from the city or even a day trip.
 Here’s my pick of 12 things to do in West Coast National Park.

 There are four bird hides in the West Coast National Park.
 Two are near the Geelbek restaurant, one at Abrahamskraal near the West Coast Gate and one at Seeberg near the Langebaan Gate.
 At the Geelbek and Seeberg hides we saw avocets, sanderlings, whimbrels, kelp gulls, black oystercatchers and Kittlitz plovers strutting around as if they owned the place.
 A large flock of about 400 flamingo were panning for gold in the shallow water and it was a joy to watch about 50 take to the skies in an explosion of pink.